KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The combination of concentrated high \( I_c \) at L₃ with broadly distributed \( \vec{J}_c \) across layers produces a composite of unusual range.
 The autistic component provides deep pattern fidelity; the ADHD component provides broad associative reach.
 The resulting architecture can perceive deep structural pattern *and* connect that pattern across distant domains — a powerful configuration for synthetic and interdisciplinary cognition.

-The cost is compounded: the translation overhead of autistic ⧉₂ rigidity combines with the distribution overhead of ADHD broad permeability, producing a system that is both costly to translate and costly to concentrate.
+The cost is compounded: the translation overhead of autistic ⧉₂ selective fidelity combines with the distribution overhead of ADHD broad permeability, producing a system that is both costly to translate and costly to concentrate.
 The experiential result is a cognitive field of unusual creative power that is exhausting to sustain at the embodied layer.

 ### 6.4 Clinical Implication